Nicolaspy84/PtitChat/README.md

 ### b) Run project with terminal

-With console, go in `PtitChat/Console/PtitChat/bin/debug` and run the following command
+With console, go in `PtitChat/Console/PtitChat/bin/debug` and run the following command (add mono in front of the command if you are on OSX) :

 ```
-mono PtitChat.exe
+PtitChat.exe
 ```
 You can also run the PtitChat project in Visual Studio